 - You will become part of a business that is already successful.
 This does not mean that you will be successful, but this is a great start.

 - It is well known that an established franchise has a better chance of long-term success than a startup.

 - It may be easier for you to hire workers because employees will naturally be more attracted to a recognizable name that they can find on the internet, rather than a startup.

 - If in the future you decide to sell your business and return to your home country, you may be able to achieve a higher sale price than if you have an independent business.

 A little-known fact is that you can actually apply for your E-2 visa without having to purchase the franchise until you have been approved for the visa.
 Simply get approved by the franchisor for the purchase of the franchise, open a bank account in the U.S., deposit the required capital into the account, and then proceed with the petition.
 If the petition is denied for any reason, you simply close the bank account and take your money home.

 If you agree that purchasing a franchise is the right approach to securing an E-2 visa, here are some final tips.
 As a first step, hire an American immigration attorney.
 There are many excellent ones that can be found online.
 Find the franchise that is right for you, and then ask that franchisor for approval to become a franchisee.
-Document that you have the capital to invest in a franchise and the working capital to have a successful launch.
-If you need help, you can hire Cayenne Consulting to write a professional, fully USCIS-compliant immigration visa business plan.
+Prepare documentation to prove that you have the capital to invest in a franchise and the working capital to have a successful launch.
+If you need help, you can hire Cayenne Consulting to prepare a professional, fully USCIS-compliant immigration visa business plan.